 5 Benefits of integrating multilingual chatbots

 Chatbots, or virtual assistants, are better than humans when it comes to picking up new languages.
 They can converse in dozens of languages, so users can come from anywhere and say anything.
-Take Duolingo’s chatbots, for example.
-They can speak French, Spanish, and German and have a native-like fluency.
+Take Duolingo's multilingual chatbot for example, they can speak French, Spanish, and German and have a native-like fluency.

-Customers interact with your brand in their native tongue with a multilingual chatbot
+Customers interact with your brand in their native tongue with a multi-language chatbot

 While many consumers are multilingual, they’re more at ease buying in their mother language.
 The truth is that people rarely make purchases from English-only sites.
 The language determines how long they stay on a website, so if you’re not able to speak to global customers in their own language, you’ve got a problem.
 Customers won’t spend their money on your brand.
 Give language more thought if you want to compete with international firms.
 Also, considering the global nature of the world you’ll want to enable localization for your bot.